Do you teach your child hymns? Singing is an important part of our worship experience as Christians.

 As Christian parents, we need to teach our children how to worship.
 If you go to a church that sings hymns, you need to intentionally teach your child hymns.

 If you don’t go to a church that sings hymns, you need to intentionally teach your child hymns.
-Here are six reasons why.
+Here are seven reasons why.

 We tend to learn how to enter into worship in just one way.
 The experience of worshipping in a church different from one’s own – helps us to learn how to worship God in new ways.